watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-in-network-sfc.md

 --- abstract
-Service Function Chaining (SFC) enhances network functionality, enabling various use cases such as security services, NAT, DPI, and remote video production.
+Service Function Chaining (SFC) enhances network functionality by enabling various use cases, such as security services, NAT, DPI, and remote video production.
-In SRv6, nodes are linked to service segments associated with network service functions.
+In SRv6, SFC is realized through nodes providing service segments linked to network service functions such as SFC Proxies.
-However, conventional SRv6 Service Segments with an SFC proxy encounter issues related to geographical constraints and reduced forwarding efficiency.
+However, conventional SRv6 Service Segments with an SFC proxy face issues related to geographical constraints and reduced forwarding efficiency.

 This document introduces the concept of "In-network SFC" as a solution to the conventional SRv6 SFC issue.
-It outlines the methodologies for achieving In-network SFC through the utilization of SR-aware network service functions.
-This coverage includes operational aspects of the SRv6 data plane and management methods for network service functions, SR Policies, and Encapsulation Policies in the control plane.

-In the context of In-network SFC, network service functions can be located at any point within the SR domain, facilitating SFC along the shortest path.
+In the context of In-network SFC, network service functions can be strategically located at any point based on user demand, enabling SFC along the shortest path.
-To achieve this, placing network service functions at any router allows service provisioning based on demand and ensures that services are delivered via the optimal path.
-This optimization considers factors such as minimizing latency and maximizing bandwidth.
+To achieve this, placing network service functions at any node ensures that services are delivered via the optimal path.
+This optimization takes into consideration factors such as minimizing latency and maximizing bandwidth.

 This document outlines the components of the D-Plane and C-Plane as follows to enable In-network SFC: